Course overview

 Admission requirements

-(1) (a) (i) a bachelor's degree in speech pathology, occupational therapy, medicine, or an equivalent qualification, as recognised by UWA; or
+(i) a Bachelor's degree, or an equivalent qualification, as recognised by UWA;

-(ii) an accredited bachelor's honours degree in psychology, or an equivalent qualification, as recognised by UWA;
+(iii) an accredited bachelor's honours degree in psychology, or an equivalent qualification, as recognised by the Psychology Board of Australia or the Australian Psychology Accreditation Council;

 and